-The booking sites are basically all the same but differ in the details.
+The booking sites are basically the same but differ in the details.
 Some include certain airlines, and others don't.
 Some charge a premium based on the payment method.
 Some have direct booking within the site or airline, whereas others redirect to other booking sites.

-At first, this can be confusing with added confusion and concern about the trustworthiness of the external booking sites.
+Firstly, this can be confusing with added confusion and concern about the trustworthiness of the external booking sites.

 How to Book a Cheap Flight Ticket?

-First, you must find a ticket that suits you and here's the step by step process I follow.
+First, you must find a ticket that suits you and here's the step-by-step process I follow.

 Step 1: Consider the Factors Influencing the Costs of Flight Tickets

 The main issues that can influence the ultimate flight ticket price are:

 - How flexible are your dates?
 From the examples above, you can see that even one day can make an enormous difference.